Adoption Self Help Manual

 Remember the Adoption Commandments.
 Don't do anything shady or improper.
 Don't pay anyone anything until you are certain it is legal and aboveboard.

 As you proceed with an independent adoption, make sure you don't forget the laws about informed consent.
-The law that talks about the fact that both the birth mother and the birth father have to know what's
+The law that talks about the fact that both the birth mother and the birth father have to know what's going on.

 Remember, too, that not all states allow independent adoptions – in part because they are so often perilous and end up unhappily.
 Some states do not allow the payment of money to adoption facilitators or any other type of intermediary except a fully-licensed adoption agency.